 The enthusiastic manager Chirag wandered over for a chat and offered us both freebie masala chais, which rounded the evening off nicely.

 Talli Joe is definitely not afraid of playing with bold flavours, all their dishes packed a serious punch.
 If looking for a quick bite to eat or well executed cocktails with an Indian twist, hunt this place down.
-I think its safe to say it’s definitely on my restaurant bessie list.
+I think its safe to say it’s definitely on my restaurant bessie list as the best Indian restaurant in London… for sure!

 What’s your favourite Indian dish?
 Or do you prefer a different cuisine?
 Let me know in the comments box below.